kotisoff/kitbot/README.md

-# KitBot - An Bot for Discord made on Node.js
+# KitBot - Bot for Discord written on TypeScript

 Made for OUR(TMKSpace) servers.